 There are many kinds of leafy vegetables - spinach and mustard greens are easy to find in conventional grocery stores.
 But if you have access to it, try this recipe with beet greens, radish greens or even white turnip greens (above).
 Simply trim the mid-rib of the leaves away and use them the same way in the recipe to make Saag Mooli.
 The result will be a sharper, more pungent dish when compared to Saag Paneer.

-Saag Paneer is not particularly 'pretty' to look at in the harsh kitchen lights - after all, a green puree is difficult to photograph (and these are some old photos).
-So, I apologize in advance for the simple photos.
+Saag Paneer is difficult to photograph.
 However, if you have tasted this dish before you do not need pictures to tell you what to expect.

 Along with the basic recipe for Saag Paneer, I will include two variations: so that you can ‘up your game’, so to speak in the 'Saag' department: Sarsoon ka Saag or Mustard Greens – from the lush region of Punjab, and Nadair Palak Paneer or Spinach with Paneer and Lotus Root, a popular dish from the northern region of Kashmir.